-On the contrary, the formation sites of the $s$-process are better understood.
-When looking at the distribution of Solar abundances, three peaks located around the atomic mass number $A$=90, 138 and 208 are found.
-Sr, Y and Zr represent the first peak; Ba, La and Ce the second and Pb the third ones.
+The formation sites of the $s$-process, in contrast, are better understood.
+The distribution of solar abundances shows three peaks located around the atomic mass numbers $A$=90, 138, and 208.
+Sr, Y, and Zr represent the first peak, Ba, La, and Ce the second peak, and Pb the third peak.
 Even though all these elements are mainly formed via s-process \citep{Nikos18}, their formation sites can differ.
-Indeed, the $s$-process can be decomposed in three sub-processes, each one populating a different peak \citep[see][and references therein]{Kappeler89}.
-First, massive stars ($\gtrsim$ 8-10~M$_\odot$) are preferentially responsible of the so-called weak process (especially producing first peak elements as Zr) where neutrons are mainly provided by the $^{22}$Ne($\alpha$, n)$^{25}$Mg reaction in convective He-burning core and C-burning shell \citep{Peters68, Lamb77, Pignatari10}.
-On the other hand, low- and intermediate-mass AGB stars produce the so-called $main$ $s$-process such as Ce and Nd thanks to neutrons produced by the $^{13}$C($\alpha$,n)$^{16}$O reaction \citep{Arlandini99, Busso99, KL14, Bisterzo11, Bisterzo15}.
-Finally, low-metallicity low-mass AGB can produce elements of the third peak (such as Pb) through the $strong$ $s$-process \citep{CR67, Gallino98, Travaglio01}
+The $s$-process can be decomposed into three sub-processes, each of which populates a different peak \citep[see][and references therein]{Kappeler89}.
+First, massive stars ($\gtrsim$ 8-10~M$_\odot$) preferentially cause the so-called weak process (especially producing first peak elements such as Zr), where neutrons are mainly provided by the $^{22}$Ne($\alpha$, n)$^{25}$Mg reaction in the convective He-burning core and C-burning shell \citep{Peters68, Lamb77, Pignatari10}.
+On the other hand, low- and intermediate-mass Asymptotic giant branch stars {at solar metallicity} produce the so-called $main$ $s$-process such as Ce and Nd through neutrons that are mainly produced{} by the $^{13}$C($\alpha$,n)$^{16}$O reaction \citep{Arlandini99, Busso99, KL14, Bisterzo11, Bisterzo15}.
+This reaction takes place in the so-called $^{13}$C-pocket, between the H- and He-burning shells.
+This $^{13}$C pocket is formed through a sequence reaction $^{12}$C(p,$\gamma$)$^{13}$N($\beta^+$)$^{13}$C through the partial mixing of protons from the convective H-rich envelope into the $^{12}$C region during the third dredge-up.
+The $^{22}$Ne($\alpha$, n)$^{25}$Mg reaction also contributes to the convective thermal pulse.
+Moreover, we note that rotating massive stars at low metallicity ([Fe/H] $<$ -0.5~dex) seem to have an impact on the $main$ $s-$ process elements \citep{Nikos18}.
+Finally, low-metallicity low-mass AGB can produce elements of the third peak (e.g. Pb) through the $strong$ $s$-process \citep{CR67, Gallino98, Travaglio01}

-However, this rather simple picture is blurred by the fact that neutron capture elements can actually be produced by a combination of the $s$- and $r$- processes.
-For instance, \citet{Arlandini99} found that, at the epoch of the Solar System formation, cerium could come at a level of 77\% from $s$-process production.
-This was later confirmed by \citet{Bisterzo16} and \citet{Nikos18} who report a $s$-process contribution of about 80\%.
+However, this rather simple picture is blurred by the fact that neutron-capture elements can be produced by a combination of the $s$- and $r$- processes.
+For instance, \citet{Arlandini99} found that at the epoch of the Solar System formation, cerium could come at a level of 77\% from $s$-process production.
+This was later confirmed by \citet{Bisterzo16} and \citet{Nikos18}, who report a $s$-process contribution of about 80\%.